-BGDA 511: BIG DATA & ANALYTICS (3 CREDITS) PREREQUISITE: CMPS 514
+BGDA 511: BIG DATA & ANALYTICS (3 CREDITS) PREREQUISITE: CMPS 514 hidden patterns, unknown correlations and potential useful information.

-Big data is a general term used to describe the tremendous amount of unstructured, semistructured and textual data being created on a daily basis.
-Big data analytics is the process of examining large amounts of data with different types to discover hidden patterns, unknown correlations and potential useful information.
 This is important for enterprises as it can provide competitive advantages over rivals and other business benefits, such as more effective marketing and increased revenue.
 In this course, the technologies associated with big data analytics including NoSQL databases, Hadoop and MapReduce will be covered.
 These technologies form the core of an open source software framework that supports the processing of large data sets across clustered systems.